 Aoraki/Mt Cook, New Zealand’s highest mountain (3,724 metres), lies in South Canterbury.
 In 1991 the top of the mountain collapsed and roared down its eastern face to the valley floor, taking 10 metres off its height.
 It has since lost another 30 metres.

-Glaciers shaped the landscape of inland South Canterbury.
-They gouged out wide valleys, depressions and basins.
-There have been at least four major glacier advances in the last quarter of a million years.
+Glaciers shaped the landscape of inland South Canterbury, gouging out wide valleys, depressions and basins.
+There have been at least four major glacier advances in the last 250,000 years.
 At their greatest extent, glaciers covered the Mackenzie Basin, which is now filled with moraines and outwash gravels.
 Lakes Tekapo, Pūkaki and Ōhau occupy valleys excavated by glaciers.
 The last major advance ended about 15,000 years ago.
 Since a minor advance in the late 1800s, the remaining glaciers have been retreating.

 In 1889, in a quarry near Timaru, bones of the giant, flightless moa bird were discovered in clay more than 23 metres below the surface.
-Above the bones were 14 metres of lava that had baked the clay, then above the lava another 9 metres of more recent windblown soil.
+Above the bones were 14 metres of lava that had baked the clay, and above the lava 9 metres of more recent windblown soil (loess).

 The interior ranges and hills – between the Mackenzie Basin and downlands – are composed of sedimentary rocks (greywacke) that are between 300 and 150 million years old.